 Exactly a year ago, though, that changed.

 Let me start from the beginning.
 When I was a kid, around six years old, my sister, my brother, and I found a kitten hiding behind the washing machine in our garage.
 We begged our parents to let us keep it.
 My dad asked, “Wouldn’t you rather have a dog?”
 We declined and adopted this sweet little cat, whose whiskers were later pecked off by our pet parakeet.
-At age sixteen, our cat died, and we did not get another one during the rest of my time in high school.
-When I returned home for winter break during my collegiate freshman year, my family had two new cats – and I discovered I was allergic to them.
+When I was about sixteen, our cat died, and we did not get another one during the rest of my time in high school.
+Returning home for winter break during my collegiate freshman year, I found my family had two new cats – and I discovered I was allergic to them.

 As my life unfolded, I knew I could not have cats (achoo!), although I missed petting their soft fur.
 While my kids were home, we were too busy and uninterested in getting a dog.
 A part of me was pleased since dogs scared me.
 I didn’t like them jumping up on me, and I thought they smelled bad and would bite me.